prathamkuril/lead-qualifier/README.md

 ## LLM Enrichment

 If an `OPENAI_API_KEY` environment variable is present, the backend can enrich leads on request.
-Add `enrich=true` to the `/api/leads` query string and each lead will include additional `quality` and `summary` fields populated by OpenAI's `gpt-4-turbo` model.
+The React dashboard now sends the `enrich=true` flag automatically, so with a valid API key each lead row will include additional `quality` and `summary` fields populated by OpenAI's `gpt-4-turbo` model.
 The prompt used is:

 ```
 Classify the quality of this lead as High, Medium, or Low based on industry and